 I don’t know for how long this has been around, but I never came across it and I’ve never seen any blog post or article about it.
-So I decided to write a post as the tool is really worth it and before anyone asks, I’m not related to the company in any way.
-BERT stands for Basic Excel R Toolkit.
-It’s free (licensed under the GPL v2) and it has been developed by Structured Data LLC.
 The R-Podcast.
 Learning Path - Data Science, Analytics, BI, Big Data.
 We live in a world of Information overload!

 R for Data Science.
 7 Visualizations You Should Learn in R. What data patterns can lie behind a correlation coefficient?
 Jan Vanhove.